-The Australian Film Finance Corporation is Australia's major film funding body.
+The Australian Film Finance Corporation was Australia's major film funding body.
 It was established in 1988 to replace the 10BA tax concession as a major funding mechanism for Australian film production.

 Office of Film and Literature Classification (OFLC) The Office of Film and Literature Classification is responsible for the classification of publications, films and computer games according to the Classification Act 1995 which came into force on January 1 1996.
 The Act is part of a new cooperative classification agreement between Australia's states and territories.
 The Classification Board is a Commonwealth Agency which is part of the Attorney-General's Department portfolio.

 ACMI is the Australian Centre for the Moving Image, Flinders St, Melbourne.
 From the wonders of more than a century of cinema, to television, computer games and the screen-based art of the future, ACMI is the place to find out everything about the moving image.